-Any SOM graduate student may audit selected courses offered by the School of Management, provided there is a space available and it is approved by an advisor in the Office of Graduate Student Affairs.
+Any SOM graduate student may audit selected courses offered by the School of Management, provided there is a space available and it is approved by the Associate Dean for Graduate programs.
+The process begins by contacting an advisor in the Office of Graduate Student Affairs.
 Audited courses do not count toward regular full-time status for purposes of financial aid, visa requirements or enrollment verification; neither a grade nor credit is given for audited courses.
 An audited course may be changed to credit status, or vice versa, only if the request is filed with the One Stop Enrollment and Financial Services Office prior to the census date for the course.
 Auditors pay the same tuition as students enrolled for credit.
 For further information on auditing classes, consult the One Stop Office.

 Enrolling in Courses after Graduation

 If a student wishes to enroll in classes at USF after completing the degree requirements in the program in which he/she is enrolled, the student is considered a Visiting Student.
 Please see the section “Visiting Student” for policy and process.

 The purpose of the Independent Study Program is to provide students with the opportunity to study topical areas which are not a part of the ordinary academic program and which would add significant value to the student’s educational experience at USF.
 Scheduling problems are not a compelling reason to enroll in an Independent Study.
 Research-based Independent Studies are available to all graduate students in the School of Management.
 An internship-based Independent Study is also available to MBA students.

 For information about the required proposal process for an Independent Study course, please contact the Office of Graduate Student Affairs.